accessibilitywars/zaw2/content/builds/heal-alac-tempest.md

 {{ youtube(id="kIMeGfEenAU") }}

-# Changes
+# Latest Patch Changes

-content/builds/heal-alac-tempest.md was changed:
 - Inferno: Increased the power scaling from 7.5% to 8.25% in PvE only.
- - Fiery Frost: Increased the evade distance from 250 to 510.
-This skill now removes inhibiting conditions.
- - Glacial Drift: Increased the projectile speed.
-This skill now dazes enemies that it strikes.
- - Earthen Synergy: Increased the stun duration from 1.5 seconds to 2 seconds.
- - Stone Tide: The first pulse of this skill will now cripple enemies that it strikes.